xslingcn/xslingcn.github.io/content/posts/open-world-analysis/index.md

 ## Reflection

 ***
-When I'm composing open-world games, I will follow the points from the above analysis.
+When I compose these open-world games, I will be following the conventions from the above analysis.
 First, make sure to include all non-negotiable conventions: I will build a properly sized, interactive, and free-roaming open environment, and try to create an immersive gaming experience.
 In terms of world creation, I need to consider the following: